syaffers/visibiome/README.md

         $ python manage.py runserver 0.0.0.0:8000

-3. Hope for the best 😎
+3. Check your webserver IP at port 8000 and hope for the best 😎

 ## Running a development or production server
 14. Start `development` or `production` server

         $ uwsgi --ini uwsgi.ini

-14. Hope for the best 😎
+14. Check your webserver IP at port 8000 and hope for the best 😎

 ## Stopping servers
 - Local servers: `Ctrl-C` in the window where `python manage.py runserver` was